theam/guides/quality-assurance/README.md

 End to End testing is performed to ensure that the full application works as expected from client to services.
 Having this type of testing provides a more accurate view of the App integrity.

 ## What we do

-Create a solution that produces automated interactions with the application and verify that the output is what it is expected.
+We create a solution that produces automated interactions with the application and verify that the output is what it is expected.
 This is achieved by running Automated UI Tests hitting real endpoints.

 # 3.4 Automated Load Testing
 Changes to the codebase may not have a noticeable impact on infrastructure when tested with a few requests per minute.
 However, they could have huge impact when the number of requests increases dramatically.
 Load testing helps to identify potential issues that aren’t visible with other types of testing but will occur under production load.